Telnet and JetDirect Printing

 Reasons for using RPM's Telnet printing in RPM may vary, so here are 2 sample uses for it.

 - OS/390 mainframes from IBM do not support LPR/LPD printing natively.
 In order to print from these systems, you must purchase expensive applications such as IP Printway from IBM.
 We have heard that the OS/390 does support Telnet printing, making RPM very useful in eliminating the need for these expensive applications.

 - Hewlett Packard's HP3000 can be configured to print directly to HP network printers using the JetDirect protocol.
-This protocol is very similar to Telnet printing and RPM can be used to receive these print jobs and print them to any Windows printer.
-Typically you would need a third-party LPR client for HP3000 printing, which may be reasonably priced, but these applications have been reported to cause serious performance issues with this operating system.
+This protocol is very similar to Telnet printing, and RPM can be used to receive these print jobs and print them to any Windows printer.
+Typically you would need a third-party LPR client for HP3000 printing, which may be reasonably priced.
+Still, these applications have been reported to cause serious performance issues with this operating system.